HomeControlHub

 • Steep learning curve — designed for advanced users

-• Web-based UI feels dated compared to competitors
+• Web-based UI feels dated compared to consumer-friendly competitors

 Local ProcessingYes